Budgeting sucks.

 Low Effort – Low Impact

 The budget cuts that fall into this category obviously won’t save you a ton of money, but fortunately, they can be easy life adjustments that don’t take much effort on your part.
-These have a pretty low return on effort, but hopefully you can find some that you can weave into your life without thinking about it.
+These have a pretty low return on effort.
+Hopefully, you can find some that you can weave into your life without thinking about.

 - Slow down your driving.
 Driving over 65mph increases your gas usage by 15%.

-- Use Amazon’s Subscribe and Save function to save a little bit of money on your regular spending.
-This will save you anywhere from 5-20% as well as time, gas money, and stress.
+- Use Amazon’s Subscribe and Save function to save a little money on your regular spending.
+This will save you anywhere from 5-20% time, gas money, and stress.

 - Avoid buying bottled water and instead use a refillable bottle.